Bipin8singh/practise/README.md

 # practise
-This is for testing projects only.
+This is for testing projects only